rackerlabs/support-how-to/content/how-to/rackspace-email/rackspace-webmail/index.md

 ##### Email options

-- **Display Preferences** provides several options for you to display HTML emails, enable shortcuts, change your viewing pane, and change the number of messages displayed in your reading pane.
+- **Display Preferences** provides options for you to display HTML emails, enable shortcuts, change your viewing pane, and change the number of messages displayed in your reading pane.
 - **New Messages** provides the option to play an alert for the arrival of new messages and the option to choose how often to check for new messages.
 - **Trash Options** provides the option to move deleted email to the trash or immediately purge upon deletion.

-##### Calendar
+##### Calendar options

 - **Invitations** provides the option to delete invitations after responding.